awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

 4. Create S3 Bucket

 Run this command to create S3 bucket by changing `<YOUR_S3_BUCKET_NAME>` and `<YOUR_CLUSTER_REGION` to the preferred settings.
+This bucket will be used to store artifacts from pipelines.

 ```
 export S3_BUCKET=<YOUR_S3_BUCKET_NAME>